bmcinnis-cs/helm-quickstart/falcon-install-node-affinity.md

 --type falcon-sensor \
 --get-pull-token
 ```
-2. Paste the output into the variable SENSOR_TOKEN
+2. Paste the output into the env variable SENSOR_TOKEN

 ## Pull Image Path for Sensor